 In most relationships there is always a bit of 'give and take' as we may do things one person wants to do on occasion and then do things that we want to do on other occasions.
-Problems can occur when someone expects us to do everything they say.
-When they do this, it doesn't always seem unreasonable so can be difficult for us to see that things might not be right.
+Problems can occur when someone always expects us to do everything they say.
+When they do this once or twice it doesn't always seem unreasonable so can be difficult for us to see that things might not be okay when it happens a lot.